sausheong/anthill/README.md

 Whether a worker runs as in either mode depends on the calling client.
 By default it will run in _process-and-forget_ mode.
 If the client passes a *reply_to* and a *correlation_id* the worker will run in *RPC mode*.

+When you start workers you can set variables that are used during its execution.
+These variables are accessed by the program as instance variables.
+For example if you set a variable named `sendgrid_account_name` then you can acccess it as `@sendgrid_account_name` in your program.
+Every worker can run the same program but with completely different variable values.

+Workers are transient -- when Anthill is shut down, they will not be persisted and restarted when Anthill is restarted.

 ## Programs

 Programs are small snippets of Ruby script that you run to process messages that have been published on a queue.
 Programs are not meant to be full-fledged Ruby programs, so you should not write large complicated pieces of software.

 As with any Ruby scripts, the last line of your program will be returned as response.
-If you have added a *reply_to* and a *correlation_id* to the message in the send queue, the response message will be published on a reply queue with the same name as *reply_to*.
+If you have added a *reply_to* and a *correlation_id* to the message in the send queue (remember that the message is created by the client), the response message will be published on a reply queue with the same name as *reply_to*.

-You can find more samples of client code in the _samples_ directory.
+To access the message in the queue, you can use `self`. `self` is always a String object.
+For example, if the message is in JSON format (typically this is what you would do), then to access the message you can parse it like this:

+    message = JSON.parse self

+The program can also access variables that are set on the worker during its execution.
+To access a variable you can treat it as an instance variable e.g. simply append a `@` in front of the variable name.

 ## Use cases

 Anthill's main use case is in scaling up multiple small tasks quickly.
-Here are some examples
+Here are some examples:

 ### Fire and forget emails